How fragile is your network? More than you think: Main Results

 with $\sum \limits_{i=0}^l a_i = \Bigl(\Bigl \lfloor \frac{n}{c} \Bigr \rfloor c+b \Bigr)$ and $0 \leq a_i \leq c \ (\forall i)$ since $c$ is the largest allowable connected component.
 We may now order the terms such that $\sum \limits_{i=0}^{l-k}a_i = \Bigl \lfloor \frac{n}{c} \Bigr \rfloor c$ and $\sum \limits_{l-k+1}^l a_i = b$, with $a_i \leq b \ (\forall i \geq [l-k+1])$ .
 Then

 follows from Thm. \ref{thm:SplittingSquares}.
 This implies that:

 for the complete graph.

-\end{proof} We assert that the complete graph is the least fragile in terms of edge removals.
+\end{proof} We assert that the complete graph is the least fragile in terms of edge removals { by virtue of the fact that any graph $G = (V,E)$, will be a subgraph of its corresponding (same size) complete graph $K = (V,E')$, with $E \subset E'$}.
 Thus in theory, in situations where one is concerned with the failure of a graph due to edge removals, one would design the graph of the system to be a complete one.
 However this is impractical in real world situations, often due to financial constraints as well as the enormity of the graphs at hand that tend to favor sparsity.
-For instance in the US there are approximately $20,000$ cities, meaning that to connect every city directly to every other, it would be necessary to build $\approx 400,000$ roads.
-Building and maintaining these roads would be prohibitively expensive.
-Instead, it is desirable to find graphs which are less dense, but which have a similar level of stability against edge removals.
+For instance in the US, according to the Bureau of Transportation Statistics, there are approximately $20,000$ { airports}, meaning that to connect every {airport} directly to every other, it would be necessary to build $\approx {400,000,000}$ {{flights}}. {Performing all of these flights} would be prohibitively expensive. {We note that many of the methods presented in the remainder of the paper would be prohibitively expensive for estimation of the fragility of such large graphs, with the exception of METIS which has its own limitations (for instance needing to form a balanced partition), thus in the remainder of the paper we examine much smaller graphs.
+We believe these smaller graphs illustrate the main point of the paper, however, that most methods underestimate the fragility of networks.} Instead, it is desirable to find graphs which are less dense, but which have a similar level of stability against edge removals.
 One such graph, which we will call the complete equitable bipartite graph, is presented in Fig. \ref{fig:CEBExamples}.